spree/spree/guides/src/content/developer/2_internals/index.md

 ---
-title: "Core Internals"
+title: "Spree Internals"
-section: core
+section: internals
 ---

 This section covers all of the most important Spree internals.
 Nitty-gritty technical descriptions of how Spree works under the hood.